Vivian Anderson (baseball)

-Born in Milwaukee, Wisconsin, Vivian Anderson played with her hometown Milwaukee Chicks in their championship season.
+Born in Milwaukee, Wisconsin, she played with her hometown Milwaukee Chicks in their championship season.
 Unfortunately, she severely injured two fingers of her throwing hand that shortened her playing career in her rookie year.

+Early life

-At age of 13, Vivian began playing softball in a league which required its players to be 16.
+At the age of 13, Vivian began playing softball in a league which required its players to be 16.
 "I cheated on my age a little," she admitted in an interview.
 She attended West Division High School in Milwaukee, where she played in the school baseball and basketball teams.
-In 1942 she married Daniel Anderson, her assistant coach, just when she turned 21 years old.
+In 1942, she married Daniel Anderson, her assistant coach, just when she turned 21 years old.
+They were married for just four years.

+Pro career

 She was spotted by AAGPBL scouts while playing in a Milwaukee league, and sent her an invitation to the league's spring training camp at Peru, Illinois.

 ״Andy״, as her teammates nicknamed her, tried out at third base and learned the skills of the game from Chicks' manager Max Carey, to become the first player from her hometown on the Milwaukee team.
 The strong-armed third sacker was later joined by pitcher Sylvia Wronski, making them the only two Milwaukee natives to play for their hometown Chicks.

 On May 27, 1944, Anderson started at third base and batted eighth in the order during the Chicks’ inaugural game at Borchert Field, a home contest.
 She scored the first-ever Chicks’ run, after reaching base on an infield single, in a 5–4, 11-inning loss to the South Bend Blue Sox.
 But her baseball career ended abruptly in a round trip during her 11th game of the season.
 The ball, the base and the runner all came together at the same time, she explained.
 As a result, she fractured her index and middle fingers on her right hand.
 A doctor advised immediate amputation of her fingers, but another said he could fix them.
 She would choose the second option, being replaced in the Chicks roster by Doris Tetzlaff.

 Milwaukee clinched the 1944 AAGPBL title with a best-of-seven series victory over the Kenosha Comets.
 Always a team player who wanted to support her manager and teammates, Anderson accompanied the Chicks to all seven of those games played at Kenosha's Lake Front Stadium, because the Milwaukee Brewers were using Borchert Field for their American Association league playoffs.